Reporting to the Greenhouse Gas Emissions Reporting Program

 Under the authority of Section 46 of the Canadian Environmental Protection Act (CEPA), operators of facilities that meet the criteria specified in the annual notice with respect to reporting of greenhouse gases (GHGs), published in the Canada Gazette, are required to report facility GHG emissions to Environment and Climate Change Canada by the annual June 1st reporting deadline.

-The Notice with respect to reporting of greenhouse gases (GHGs) for 2015, which requires the reporting of 2015 GHG emissions data, was published in the Canada Gazette Part I on October 17, 2015.
-There are no changes to the reporting requirements from last year.
-Companies that reported their facility emissions in the previous year must inform Environment and Climate Change Canada if their facility(ies) does not meet the current year reporting criteria.
-The latest technical guidance is also available to support facilities in reporting their 2015 emissions.
+The Notice with respect to reporting of greenhouse gases (GHGs) for 2016, which outlines requirements under the GHGRP for 2016, was published in the Canada Gazette, Part I on December 10, 2016.
+There are no changes to the reporting requirements for 2016.
+Companies that reported their facility emissions in the previous year must inform Environment and Climate Change Canada if their facility(ies) do(es) not meet the current year reporting criteria.
+The latest technical guidance is also available to support facilities in reporting their 2016 emissions.

 - updates to the Global Warming Potential (GWP) values that facilities are required to use to assess whether they meet the 50-kilotonne (kt) carbon dioxide equivalent (CO2 eq.) reporting threshold and in reporting their emissions (issued in the 2013 Notice);